glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/loading.md

 Loads all layers and elements of the given room at the given coordinates, with optional :Origin:, :Asset Type: filtering, :Scaling: and :Rotation:.

+* If [ROOMLOADER_DELIVER_PAYLOAD](/pages/api/config/#roomloader-deliver-payload) is `true`, returns an instance of :Payload: that tracks the IDs of all loaded layers and elements, and can be used to [shift layer depths](/pages/api/payload/depth), [fetch element IDs](/pages/api/payload/getters) and [unload things](/pages/api/payload/cleanup).
+* Otherwise returns :Undefined:.

 Layers are created at the same depths defined in the Room Editor.
 See the [Payload/Depth](/pages/api/payload/depth) section if you need to adjust layer depths manually after loading to be above or below a certain layer/depth.

-* If [ROOMLOADER_DELIVER_PAYLOAD](/pages/api/config/#roomloader-deliver-payload) is `true`, returns an instance of :Payload:.
-* Otherwise returns :Undefined:.

 ::: details ℹ️ ROOM ELEMENT COVERAGE {closed}
 Full room loading supports the following elements.